sewardlee337/sewardlee337.github.io/readinglist.md

 1. [On Confidence](https://amzn.to/2D08osI), by The School of Life
 1. [Pebbles of Perception](https://amzn.to/2ScgR5O), by Laurence Endersen
 1. [Shantaram](https://amzn.to/2EI0aZH), by Gregory David Roberts
+1. [Stronger](https://amzn.to/2TtRIVN), by George Everly Jr., Douglas Strouse, and Dennis McCormack
 1. [The Captain Class](https://amzn.to/2MLlP4g), by Sam Walker
 1. [The Coaching Habit](https://amzn.to/2tC9erz), by Michael Bungay Stanier
 1. [The Mathematics of Love](https://amzn.to/2EIUoEH), by Hannah Fry